Command & Control

-You can also resize Sources with the mouse by clicking and dragging the edges or corners.
+You can also resize Sources with the mouse by clicking and dragging its edges.

-You can also enable or disable name overlays for each Source
+Enable or Disable name overlays for each source using the Source Name option.

 Each Source has a set of sizing controls.
 From left to right, these are:

-Source Name - The name given to the Source during setup
+- Source Name: The name given to the Source during the setup.

-Minimize - Minimize the window to the bottom bar.
-The session continues running if Persistent Session is checked
+- Minimize: Minimize the window to the bottom bar.
+The session continues running if Persistent Session checkbox is enabled.

 Each Source also has its own action menu.

-Hide - Minimize to the taskbar.
-The session continues running if Persistent Session is checked
+- Hide: It's used to Minimize the taskbar.
+The session continues running if the Persistent Session checkbox is checked.

-Deactivate - Stops and closes the Source, ending the session
+- Deactivate: It stops and closes the Source, ending the session.

-Viewer - Interactive sources only.
-Opens Interactive Viewer
+- Viewer: Views Interactive sources only.
+It opens the Interactive Viewer.

-Always Show Name - Always shows the Source name as an Overlay for that particular Source, irrespective of how Source Names is set.
+- Always Show Name: Always shows the Source name as an Overlay for that particular Source, irrespective of how Source Names are set.

 As you may have noticed, managing Sources in Command & Control is a lot like managing applications in a desktop OS.
 Take some time to familiarize yourself with creating and manipulating Sources before moving on.

 Layouts allow you to save different configurations of Sources and recall them with a single click.
-Before creating Layouts, there are a few best practices to follow.
+Before creating layouts a few best practices to follow are:

-Have all of your Sources created ahead of time.
+- 1.Create all your Sources ahead of time.

-Click Saved Layouts in the top-left corner of the screen, click Save as new layout, give it a name, and click OK.
+- Click on the Saved Layouts option in the top-left corner of the screen.

 The access permissions for a Command and Control module are listed below.
 Remember that in order for a user to be able to access Command & Control, they must also be granted access to that source’s Resource Group.

-Though not fully production, by popular request Userful provides a tool to view one or more C&C dashboards from a single pane of glass - another Userful display, your own laptop or desktop, a tablet, etc.
+Though this functionality is still in its BETA version by popular request Userful provides a tool to view one or more C&C dashboards from a single pane of glass.
+Another Userful display, your own laptop or desktop, a tablet, etc.